 The loan approval process for a mortgage on a second home is a lot like what you experienced with the mortgage on your first home -- but expect more scrutiny this time around.
 Lenders will want assurance that you can handle two mortgages plus the costs of running two properties, including taxes, insurance and upkeep.
 Mortgage options differ, depending on whether you intend the house for your sole use or if you plan to rent it out for at least part of the year.

 Prospective lenders will want to know your income, assets and debts.
-You'll need W-2 forms to prove your salary rate, a recent mortgage statement to show the equity and the principal balance on your home, records to prove the current value of any stocks or bonds, a balance statement for your 401(k) and/or IRA account, a property tax bill to show your tax rate, bank statements to document your savings, credit card statements to show your current balance and statements to document the balance on any other outstanding loans you have, such as a car or student loan.
+You'll need W-2 and/or 1099 forms to substantiate your income, a recent mortgage statement to show the equity and the principal balance on your home, records to prove the current value of any stocks or bonds, a balance statement for your 401(k) and/or IRA account, a property tax bill to show your tax rate, bank statements to document your savings, credit card statements to show your current balance and statements to document the balance on any other outstanding loans you have, such as a car or student loan.

 For Personal Use

 If you're purchasing the second home for personal use, you'll need a down payment of at least 20 percent of the purchase price.
-Be prepared to pay interest at one-quarter to one-half point higher than market rates for primary residences, and expect higher points on the loan.
+Be prepared for an interest rate slightly higher than market rates for primary residences, and expect higher points on the loan.
 Your credit score also matters.
 If it's below 740, you may have to pay an even higher interest rate or additional points.

 If you plan to rent out the second house for more than two weeks per year, the home falls into the of category investment properties.
 Mortgages for such properties carry interest rates 1.5 to 2 percentage points higher than rates for owner-occupied first homes, and some lenders will not finance investment properties, so you may have to shop around a bit.